mohamedametti-png/Is-Volatility-Rough-/README.md

 - Misprice short-maturity options
 - Distort hedging sensitivities

-Statistical Hurst estimation alone should therefore **not** serve as a decisive model selection criterion.
+Statistical Hurst estimation alone should therefore **not** be used as a decisive model selection criterion.

 ---

 ## Conclusion

-This numerical experiment supports the findings of Abi Jaber & Li (2024):
+This numerical experiment supports the conclusions of Abi Jaber & Li (2024):

-> Observed statistical roughness does not necessarily imply intrinsic roughness of spot volatility.
+Observed statistical roughness does not necessarily imply intrinsic roughness of spot volatility.

-Roughness may emerge as an *effective finite-scale property* rather than a structural feature of the underlying model.
+Roughness may emerge as an effective finite-scale property rather than a structural feature of the underlying model.

 ---